-Chapter 0004(2004 App.
-Act) Item 463F.1.Item 463F.2. - VITA- Requires DHRM to conduct a timely review of all compensation actions for VITA employees to ensure proper application of classification and compensation policies/procedures and report to VITA within five days of completion, and a report to the VITA Investment
+2009 Appropriation Act, Item 434.D.1. - VITA - Requires DHRM to conduct a timely review of all compensation actions for VITA employees to ensure proper application of classification and compensation policies/procedures and report to VITA within five days of completion.
+Also requires a report to the VITA Investment Board.